-All single freshmen under the age of 21, with a home address of more than 50 miles from campus must live in University Housing.
 Single freshmen, under the age of 21 whose parents' principle residence is located within 50 miles of campus may elect to reside in University Housing but otherwise must reside with their parents.

 - All residential students are required to have a meal plan.

 - Students failing to meet these requirements will be assessed the lowest price residence hall (double room rate) and board charges.

 - Any exceptions to this requirement must be approved by the University Housing Office.

 The University Housing Office will determine whether a student living with their parents is within the 50 mile radius by the means listed on the Living With Parents page.

 Request for Exemptions from the Live-In Requirement